-Knowing how to engage students can be a difficult task, but learning how to will benefit you for years to come.
+Knowing how to engage students can be difficult, but learning how to will benefit you for years.

-Knowing how to engage students can be a difficult task, but learning how to will benefit you for years to come.
+Knowing how to engage students can be difficult, but learning how to will benefit you for years.

-Have you found yourself attending a teachers meeting where a few of your other colleagues were obviously not paying attention to the speaker or the matters discussed?
+Have you been attending a teacher’s meeting where a few of your colleagues were not paying attention to the speaker or the matters discussed?

-It is very likely you may have spotted a few grading assignments, having a private conversation with another member of staff, or worse yet, flat out texting and actively not paying attention.
+It is very likely you may have spotted a few grading assignments, having a private conversation with another staff member, or worse yet, texting and actively not paying attention.

-So, if we see and accept this behavior in adults, we must allow for the fact that kids are very similar in this way.
+So, if we see and accept this behavior in adults, we must allow for the fact that kids are similar in this way.
 We cannot expect kids to be absorbed in something that, very plainly, does not interest them.
-They will tune out and find something that does entertain or interest them instead; like chatting to others, doodling on paper, or even scrolling through their social media accounts.
+Instead, they will tune out and find something that entertains or interests them, like chatting with others, doodling on paper, or even scrolling through their social media accounts.

-Merely attempting to get your students to focus on your lesson or make them eager to try out the task you are giving them from the start of any class is going to present you with challenges.
-A much more problematic issue is watching your students begin to slowly drift off into space, start doodling or pass notes around the class.
+Merely attempting to get your students to focus on your lesson or make them eager to try out the task you are giving them from the start of any class will present you with challenges.
+A more problematic issue is watching your students slowly drift off into space, start doodling or pass notes around the class.
 Unfortunately, this is very normal, especially for kids.
-Anyone sitting through something monotonous or disengaging is going to find themselves drifting on some level throughout.
+Anyone sitting through something monotonous or disengaging will find themselves drifting on some level throughout.

-When a student tunes out it is incredibly difficult to pull them back from the brink.
-So, unless you can actively capture your students’ focus, as well as keeping this focus on you, at some point in your lesson, you will not be able to get through to them.
+When a student tunes out, pulling them back from the brink is incredibly difficult.
+So, unless you can actively capture your students’ focus and keep this focus on you, at some point in your lesson, you will not be able to get through to them.

-This student disengagement has been referred to by some as dead time.
+Some have referred to this student disengagement as dead time.
 This dead time is particularly dangerous for teachers because not only will it affect one student, but like a contagion, it will spread to others who are also susceptible.
 The reason this happens is the perceived notion that other people around are not paying attention, causing students to ask the question, Well, why should I bother?

 When students are actively engaging and actively listening to each other or the teacher, this is known as active learning, which is ultimately the opposite of dead time.
-Merrill Harmon and Melanie Toth write in their book, Inspiring Active Learning, that there are four levels of student motivation that are described in relation to a ladder.
+In their book Inspiring Active Learning, Merrill Harmon and Melanie Toth write that four levels of student motivation are described as a ladder.

 Teachers should pay close attention to their students’ engagement levels and know when to try and inject an activity that will improve focus.
-Sometimes it is incredibly difficult for the students to maintain focus if the lesson is being taught directly from teacher to student as it may be quite a dry topic.
-However, it can be just as difficult to maintain engagement within a group setting or team project-based lesson if they are not accustomed to the independence of this style of learning yet.
+Sometimes it is incredibly difficult for the students to maintain focus if the lesson is being taught directly from teacher to student, as it may be quite a dry topic.
+However, it can be difficult to maintain engagement within a group setting or team project-based lesson if they are not yet accustomed to the independence of this learning style.

 More often than not, it is a single student who finds it most difficult to become involved in the task, but it can also be true of entire groups.
 But there are tried and tested ways of getting rid of this dead time, engaging your students and helping them to move up the ladder into the active learner category.

-To begin to eliminate dead time, a teacher must create and use their very own arsenal of activities and routines.
-These can range from a more general all-purpose activity which can be used in many areas of teaching or for content specific activities that will allow the kids to tap into all of their individual bits of intelligence within the group, in a way that is different from the normal listen and recall.
+To eliminate dead time, a teacher must create and use their own arsenal of activities and routines.
+These can range from a more general all-purpose activity used in many teaching areas to content-specific activities that will allow the kids to tap into all of their bits of intelligence within the group in a way that is different from the normal listen-and-recall.

-Some of these activities can be physical ones, allowing the students who need to release some of their pent-up energy to do so in a constructive manner.
-Other methods can be quieter, more private activities, which allows and encourages independent and personal thinking and reflection.
-It is also worth having well-managed communication between the students which will actively engage as well as guarantee that they are concentrating and thinking about the task at hand.
+Some of these activities can be physical, allowing the students who need to release some of their pent-up energy to do so constructively.
+Other methods can be quieter, more private activities, which allow and encourages independent and personal thinking and reflection.
+It is also worth having well-managed communication between the students, which will actively engage and guarantee that they concentrate and think about the task.

-After a while, your students will become aware of these activities and strategies and may even come to look forward to certain ones which can either calm or energize them at certain points within the lesson and help to re-balance their focus.
+After a while, your students will become aware of these activities and strategies.
+They may even come to look forward to certain ones who can either calm or energize them at certain points within the lesson and help to re-balance their focus.

-A perfect mind warm-up is to get the kids to look for any mistakes which have been planted into written materials or on the board by using a mix of competition and collaboration rather than working quietly on their own.
-This will help to eliminate dead time while actively getting the kids to focus on the lesson at hand.
+A perfect mind warm-up is to get the kids to look for any mistakes planted in written materials or on the board by using a mix of competition and collaboration rather than working quietly on their own.
+This will help eliminate dead time while actively getting the kids to focus on the lesson.

-An example of this would be to get the kids to break into teams of three and work quietly together – once they have found all the mistakes they can raise their hands.
-When the first team raises their hands, give a little more time for the other groups to catch up and once enough time has passed, on the count of three, have all the teams show on their fingers the number of mistakes.
-Then pick the group with the most mistakes found and ask them to describe what these mistakes are and let the other teams disagree or agree until all the errors have been discovered.
+An example of this would be to get the kids to break into teams of three and work quietly together – once they have found all the mistakes, they can raise their hands.
+When the first team raises their hands, give a little more time for the other groups to catch up and once enough time has passed, on the count of three, have all the teams show the number of mistakes on their fingers.
+Then pick the group with the most mistakes found, ask them to describe them, and let the other teams disagree or agree until all the errors have been discovered.